 Analog Hearing Aids

-- Sometimes they are more powerful than digital hearing aid.
+- Sometimes they are more powerful than a digital hearing device.

-- Generally, cost less than digital hearing aid.
+- Generally, it cost less than a digital.

-- Sometimes people who want to use their hearing aid for a long time prefer analog hearing aid.
+- Sometimes people who want to use their hearing machine for a long time prefer analog.

 Digital Hearing Aids

-The latest hearing aid technology involves Digital Hearing Aids.
-They have all the features that an analog hearing aid has.
+The latest hearing technology involves Digital Hearing Aids.
+They have all the features that an analog has.
 The difference is that they convert sound waves to digital signals and produces the exact duplicate of the sound rather than just amplifying it.

 - Most adjustable and flexible.